rashabaig/Scooped-Game/README.md

 # Scooped Game
-Scooped is a game that takes a twist on the popular game called Hangman.
+Scooped is a game that takes a twist on the popular game Hangman.
 This game has a one player mode and a two player mode.

 ## Features
-In the planning phase, I outlined a Bronze, Silver, and Goald version, with Bronze being the minimum viable product.
+In the planning phase, I outlined a Bronze, Silver, and Gold version, with Bronze being the minimum viable product.
 Currently, the game includes some but not all of the elements from the Gold version.

 Bronze:
 Player 1 should be able to select a word for player 2 to guess.
 For each incorrect guess, a component of the ice cream should disappear.
 Player 1 wins if player 2 loses all of their icecream, and player 2 wins if they guess the word before all of their ice cream is lost.
 In any case, the word should be revealed at the end of the game.

 Silver:
-Adding a clue feature, for player 1 to to provide a clue to player 2.
+Adding a clue feature, for player 1 to to provide a clue for player 2.

 Gold:
 Building out a one player mode.
 A random word should be generated for the player.
 A corresponding clue should also be provided.